fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 wget http://[your host name]/hello
 ```

 To create controller for certain route pattern or HTTP method, add `--route` and `--method` parameter.
-For example to create controller which will handle POST request to `/my/hello`,
+For example, to create controller which will handle POST request to `/my/hello`,

 ```
 $ fanocli --controller=Hello --route=/my/hello --method=POST